Spatial Archival Architecture & Tiering Strategy

 Tiering is only effective when mapped to the correct underlying storage substrate.
 Object storage dominates modern GIS archives due to its immutability guarantees, scale-out architecture, and native lifecycle APIs.
 However, not all object stores are optimized for spatial workloads.
 Egress pricing, metadata indexing limits, and multipart upload thresholds directly impact archival throughput and restoration economics.
 Selecting the correct Object Storage Selection for GIS Archives means evaluating storage class granularity, integrity verification mechanisms, and compatibility with spatial query engines like GDAL, PostGIS, and cloud-native raster processors.

 Cloud architects must account for storage class transition fees, early deletion penalties, and the computational overhead of reconstructing large spatial datasets from fragmented archive blocks.
+A COG read against STANDARD is a cheap range request; the same read against GLACIER requires a full restore first, so the substrate choice and the tier policy must be designed together.
 Enforce checksum validation at ingest and verify integrity during tier transitions:

 # AWS CLI: Verify object integrity and transition to cold storage